djordje34/PY-Network-Attack-Detection-App/README.md

 ## Overview

 The Network Attack Detection System is a web application designed to analyze network data, predict potential attacks, and diagnose network issues.
-It consists of a backend API built with Django and a frontend interface developed with React.
+It consists of a backend API built with Django and a frontend interface developed with React + Bootstrap.

 ## Features